 - Grievance Process Ratifications

-- Presidential Task Forces (if appointed, (and meeting at time of an Executive Board meeting)
+- Presidential Task Forces (if appointed, (and meeting at time of an ACOG Board of Directors meeting)

 - The Assistant Secretary must be available to participate and vote on issues between meetings that require approval.